All Episodes

 It has activity, both inside and ultimately on the surface.

-And regardless of what model you look to, to explain why the Sun shines, the standard model is that it's a huge, contained, thermonuclear, raging furnace, like a hydrogen bomb, and that the gravity holds it together.
+And regardless of what model you look to to explain why the Sun shines, the standard model is that it's a huge, contained, thermonuclear, raging furnace, like a hydrogen bomb, and that the gravity holds it together.

-It is a fusion reaction, right?
+It is a fusion reactor.

 Well, that's the standard model.